GowthamGirithar/playground-zz9o11Ze/markdowns/welcome.md

 # Code Explanation

 In code, we can pass the K value while creating the IBk instance.
 The IBk instance has an argument of type int.
-If we pass 1, it will calculate to fine 1 nearest neighbor and if it is 2, it will try to find 2 nearest neighbor and so on.
+If we pass 1, it will calculate to find 1 nearest neighbor and if it is 2, it will try to find 2 nearest neighbor and so on.

 If we don’t pass any argument and calling the default constructor will work for 1 nearest neighbor.